 Supervisory managers shall conduct check-ins with the employees on a quarterly basis.
 If a quarterly check-in does not occur, the employee may request a check-in for the missed time period.
 Supervisory managers shall conduct the requested check-in within thirty (30) calendar days.
 The employee shall have the opportunity to provide their input during the quarterly check-in.
-No notes shall be made about an employee outside of those notes accessible by the employee.
+Any notes completed during the quarterly check in made about an employee shall be provided to the employee, and made available to the employee upon request.
 Quarterly check-ins are not grievable nor arbitrable under this Agreement and cannot be used for discipline.